-Considering the importance of developing guidelines (a unified code development) for typical composite and hybrid structures that are used in current practice, and of developing new and innovative composite structural elements and hybrid systems using advanced new materials and/or devices, a five-year research program on Composite and Hybrid Structures was recommended as the fifth phase of the ongoing U.S.-Japan Cooperative Earthquake Research Program.
+Considering the importance of developing guidelines unified (a development) for typical composite and hybrid structures that are used in current practice, and of developing new and innovative composite structural elements and hybrid systems using advanced new materials and/or devices, a five-year research program on Hybrid Composite and Structures recommended as the fifth phase of the ongoing U.S.-Japan Cooperative Earthquake Research Program.
 The recommendations were based on a number of technical meetings of the U.S. and Japan Planning Groups and finally a Joint Planning Group Workshop held in Berkeley on September 10-12, 1992 (Ref.
 1).